juanchok12/Concentration-of-Banking/README.md

 Concentration of banking, as a property of monopoly capitalism, is the tendency of capital centralizing more and more around a few financial institutions, creating a financial network where a small number of banks and industrial monopolies wield anormous power over production (or under-production), investment (or lack of it), and commerce (or its stultification).
 It subordinates the separated regional economies of a society into a singularity.

 ## Hypothesis
-Given a trend in the increase in the amount of consolidated assets by large commercial banks (specifically, the biggest 7 banks) from the period 2003-2023, we can hypothesize a correlation between the increase in the monopolistic tendencies in finance capital over time through the concentration of banking (i.e. one of the several manifestations of this monopolistic tendency).
+Given a trend in the increase in the amount of consolidated assets by large commercial banks (specifically, the rate the consolidation on these assets of the biggest 4 & 7 bank groups) from the period 2003-2023, we can hypothesize a correlation between the increase in the monopolistic tendencies in finance capital over time through the concentration of banking (i.e. one of the several manifestations of this monopolistic tendency).

 ## Methodology